fynex/analysisshell/README.md

 # analysisshell

 This little tool is a analysis shell embedded in ipython to manipulate data.
 I developed this for binary analysis and penetration testing.
-I just want to have a fast tool to do data transformations within the ipython environment and be able to work with the transformed results.
+The idea was to have a fast tool to do data transformations within the ipython environment and be able to work with the transformed results.

 # How to use it